 Lawsuit news update February 21st, 2018.
 All claims filed by Jeremy LeClair and Source.auction were dismissed.
-We continue to pursue as plaintiffs our claims against LeClair and his companies in where Jeremy LeClair and his companies are solely defendants.
+We continue to pursue as plaintiffs our claims against LeClair and his companies where Jeremy LeClair and his companies are solely defendants.
 Click here for court order.

 Lawsuit news July 17th, 2017.
 Judge Lewis's order dated July 10th, 2017 has now been appealed with the North Carolina Court of Appeals.
 This has stayed the trial that was scheduled to begin July 17, 2017 and everything is on hold until the North Carolina Court of Appeals hears the appeal filed by the defendant Jeremy LeClair and Luxury Auctions Marketing Inc. Said appeal will be heard March 8th, 2018 with a later trial date to be determined.

 We have chosen not to argue the appeal and instead are waiting go to trial , where a jury will get to see and hear all of the evidence presented by Plaintiffs GEA Inc, DeVine and Farkas versus Defendant Jeremy LeClair, Luxury Auctions Marketing Inc et al.